airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

 $ cd ./robonomics_test_network/
 ```

-Next, need to create a separate **uploads** directory and the necessary subdirectories for each server.
+Next, create a separate **uploads** directory and the necessary subdirectories for each server.
 All files intended for uploading to a specific server will be stored in these subdirectories:
 ```
 $ mkdir -p uploads/165.227.171.127/keystore && mkdir -p uploads/165.227.171.127/network
 $ mkdir -p uploads/159.89.25.75/keystore && mkdir -p uploads/159.89.25.75/network
 $ mkdir -p uploads/159.89.30.50/keystore && mkdir -p uploads/159.89.30.50/network
 ```

-Also, need to create a **local** folder with **validators** and **sudo** folders, which will store the validators and sudo keys locally.
+Also, create a **local** folder with **validators** and **sudo** folders, which will store the validators and sudo keys locally.
 ```
 $ mkdir -p local/validators && mkdir -p local/sudo
 ```

 ## Prepare spec.json
-Using the robonomics binary, need to generate a **spec.json** file, which will use as the basis:
+Using the robonomics binary, generate a **spec.json** file, which will use as the basis:
 ```
 $ ./robonomics build-spec --chain dev > uploads/spec.json
 ```

-Next, have to edit this file.
-At first need to correct the first three fields, make them look like this:
+Next, edit this file.
+At first correct the first three fields, make them look like this:
 ```json
 "name": "Test Robonomics Network",
 "id": "dev",